Application Process & Terms of Payment

 - Two Teacher Reference Forms

 Students completing 9th through 12th grade are eligible to participate in most Putney programs.
 Students completing 8th and 9th grade are eligible for separate units of the Language Learning programs in Spain and France, and for ourCommunity Service program in the Dominican Republic.
-Foundations Costa Rica is specifically designed for students completing 6th through 8th grade, and Foundations Spain and Foundations Australia for students completing 7th through 8th grade.
+Middle School Costa Rica and Middle School France & Holland are specifically designed for students completing 6th through 8th grade, and Middle School Spain is for students completing 7th through 8th grade.

-Community Service, Global Action, Language Learning, and Cultural Exploration programs are generally limited to 16 to 18 participants and 2 leaders.
-International Pre-College programs have from 40 to 80 participants and a staff of 8 to 15, and domestic Pre-College programs have 75 to 100 participants with a staff of 15 to 25.
-Foundations has 30 to 40 students, with a staff of 6 to 8.
+Community Service, Language Learning, and Cultural Exploration programs are generally limited to 16 to 18 participants and 2 leaders.
+International Pre-College programs have from 30 to 70 participants and a staff of 6 to 14, and domestic Pre-College programs have 60 to 100 participants with a staff of 15 to 25.
+Middle School Spain and France & Holland have 16 to 18 participants and 2 leaders while Middle School Costa Rica has 30 to 40 students, with a staff of 6 to 8.
 The dynamicsof our special programs and the unique experiences shared stimulate close, lasting friendships and a strong community spirit within each group.
 About half of our students are relatives or close friends of alumni or alumni parents.

 Application Process and Terms of Payment: